Phoebus Levene

 Levene is known for his tetranucleotide hypothesis which proposed that DNA was made up of equal amounts of adenine, guanine, cytosine, and thymine.
 Before the later work of Erwin Chargaff, it was widely thought that DNA was organized into repeating tetranucleotides in a way that could not carry genetic information.
 Instead, the protein component of chromosomes was thought to be the basis of heredity; most research on the physical nature of the gene focused on proteins, and particularly enzymes and viruses, before the 1940s.

+Levene was an elected member of both the United States National Academy of Sciences and the American Philosophical Society.